Hi, there in this post we will take a look at elongated toilet seat riser, the features of why using one.

 Height is #1 consideration for starters.
 This is where I see people go wrong straight up.
 You see higher doesn’t always mean better.

 If the riser is too high and if you are vertically challenged there is no point getting a 5″ toilet seat riser and needing a step ladder to get up on to it.

 On the other hand, having one that’s not raised enough will be just wasting your money as you might as well be just using the standard toilet seat.
 You need to find and measure that happy medium.

 Elevated Toilet Seat With Or Without Handles?

 To buy a seat with or without handles is a more personal choice I believe.
 It would matter of the height of the riser you are looking for and the room where the toilet is located.

 Do you need to slide on and off with side access or can you stand using the handles and maneuver around that away to sit and stand?

 You will pay more for a raised toilet seat with handles than without but if not sure and price really isn’t a concern then best bet is to grab one with removable handles.

 Not quite as compact as without handles but they are still very portable and easy to install.

-If you need more structural a good choice to be a raised toilet seat on a safety frame.
+If you need more structure a good choice to be a raised toilet seat on a safety frame.

 The seat is mounted to its own adjustable frame that sits over the toilet bowl and has its own legs and supports, unlike the others where they mount to your existing toilet bowl.